If there’s a bad hiking trail in Sedona, I haven’t found it. I’ve found a bunch of great ones, though; including Cathedral Rock Trail.

 If you go right of the sign, there’s a narrow, cactus-lined path that takes you out to a ledge that’s perfect for photos like the one above if you can talk someone into taking it.

-You probably have more questions, so I’ll answer the ones Google says that a lot of people ask.
+You probably have more questions, so I’ll answer the ones a lot of people ask Google.

 How long does it take to hike Cathedral Rock in Sedona?

 Although I saw one individual literally running laps on the trail and clearly focused on his time, Cathedral Rock Trail is one to be savored.
 Plan to take your time and get the most out of it.
 A good rule of thumb is to give yourself an hour to go up, an hour to come down, and thirty minutes to take in the sights.

 Apparently the rocky spires near the top of Cathedral Rock Trail are pretty popular for rock climbers.
 Even though we saw no climbers on the day of our hike, the ranger we met at the top of the trail told us hair-raising story of people climbing the rock faces without the aid of ropes or anchors.